Mulling/mulling.github.io/content/guides/static-libs.md

 **The Problem: How to use ones binary on another computer?**

-This problem has been discussed [several times](https://drewdevault.com/dynlib.html), by [several people](https://news.ycombinator.com/item?id=23654353), and at this point also proves [the cave-allegory](https://en.wikipedia.org/wiki/Allegory_of_the_cave).
-It also serves to show a growing trend in the today's software industry, of solving problems with bigger problems.
+This problem has been discussed several times, by several people, and at this point also proves the [cave-allegory](https://en.wikipedia.org/wiki/Allegory_of_the_cave).
+It also serves to show a growing trend in the today's software industry -- of solving problems with bigger problems.
 Let's start with the more idiotic solutions, going down to the more sensible ones.

 * [Snap Packages](https://snapcraft.io/): One of the sewage spill's from Canonical (the guys that make Ubuntu and [a bunch of annoying questions](https://ubuntu.com/blog/written-interviews)).
 Described as: